wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2010-06-11 v2.1 =
+* fixed some translation tags
+* fixed warning message for browser timezone when ip is localhost
+* fixed WM2010 location of match #56 from Johannisburg to Kapstadt
+* fix saving other tipps during a game was not possible

 = 2010-06-01 v2.0 =
 * fixed output of nonce field, was probably a collision with other plugins